xenoken/QuickRest/README.md

 The Simplest and quickest way to create and send REST Requests.

-Sending a Rest request is as simple as typing:
+## Getting Started

+QuickRest is designed to help build a rest request in the fastest way possible.
+As an example, here is the most basic rest request achievable with quickrest:

-QuickRest.Response r = new QuickRest.Response("http://www.######.com");
+QuickRest.Request r = new QuickRest.Request("http://www.ExampleWebsite.com");

 r.Send();

 and that's it!

-Of course You could add other parameters and features.
+## Notes
+  - By default QuickRest uses GET as the method of the request.

+## ChangeLog

+  Version *1.0*
+    QuickRest First Version